 There is a lot of confusing information (and misinformation) out there.

-Isn’t it a relief to know that there are programs in place, led by qualified, knowledgeable, and passionate professionals that can take a scary-sounding condition like diabetes, then explain and manage it so that your efforts to become and stay pregnant are safe and successful?
+Isn’t it a relief to know that there are programs in place, led by qualified, knowledgeable, and passionate professionals that can take a scary-sounding condition like diabetes, then explain and manage it so that your efforts to have a healthy pregnancy are successful?

 Wondering why this is such an important subject?
 Or how it could affect you?
-Well, let's start by recognizing that there is a big difference between a fact and frequently repeated information (which often turns out to actually be a myth).
+Well, let's start by recognizing that there is a big difference between an actual fact and frequently repeated information (which often turns out to actually be a myth).

 Below are some examples of myths about diabetes and fertility that have been disproved - and some solid facts you can trust instead!

-MYTH: A diagnosis of pre-diabetes or diabetes will delay fertility treatment and pregnancy for an extended time.
+MYTH: A diagnosis of prediabetes will delay fertility treatment

 While making healthy changes before trying to conceive can add to your timeline, it does not need to majorly delay the process!
 Being proactive and adopting some simple lifestyle changes can lower your risk of diabetes - meaning healthier parents-to-be and a healthier baby.